azqanadeem/azqanadeem.github.io/assets/transcripts/sqt/security-testing.md

 A crash can either originate from *failing assertions*, *memory leaks*, or *improper error handling*.
 Fuzzing has been successful in discovering [unknown bugs](https://lcamtuf.coredump.cx/afl/) in software.

-{% hint style='tip' %}
-Note that fuzzing cannot identify flaws that do not trigger a crash.
+>> Note that fuzzing cannot identify flaws that do not trigger a crash.
-{% endhint %}

 **Random fuzzing** is the most primitive type of fuzzing, where the SUT is considered as a completely black box, with no assumptions about the type and format of the input.
 It can be used for exploratory purposes, but it takes a long time to generate any meaningful test cases.